IsaEscaraber/LearningHTML_CSS/README.md

   - Copy the SSH format
   - Finally use git clone in your VsCode

-# ✔️ Técnicas e tecnologias utilizadas
+# ✔️ Techniques and technologies used

 - ``HTML``
 - ``CSS``